Ventrella/GenePool/README.md

 This software is intended for education, game design, and research.
-You may use, distribute, and modify this code under the terms of the "Commons Clause" license (please read the LICENSE file for details).
+You may use, distribute, and modify this code under the terms of the MIT (with the "Commons Clause") License.
+See the LICENSE file for details).

 --------------------------------------------------------------------
 2. DESCRIPTION